You are using an outdated browser. For a faster, safer browsing experience, upgrade for free today.

 Manager

-Fiona is delighted to be living and working in Strathmore Park.
+Fiona is delighted to be working in Strathmore Park.
 She came to the centres in mid-2019 after a long career with NZ Police.

 Fiona's management and social policy experience help keep the centres humming, growing the partnerships with others and keeping us on a strong financial footing.